 You might be surprised at the wide range of roofing materials available, much more than the standard composite or asphalt shingles.
 You can choose tile, wood shakes, rubber for a faux slate look, copper, slate, metal roofing, and more.
 Do your research about durability, pros and cons and pricing for specific materials.
 This needs to be a thorough decision.

 Check with an experienced roofer to find out what he recommends for your situation.
-Metal roofing is generally considered the best choice in Australia, but even then you’ll need to choose the right type of metal for your needs and budget.
+Metal roofing is generally considered the best choice in Australia, but even then you’ll need to choose the right type of metal roof for your needs and budget.

 4. Do Your Research on Roofers